forever-free1/forever-free1/README.md

 A self-evolving post-training framework for driving VLA models.

 FIRE-VLA retains GRPO rollout learning while identifying unresolved failure groups from reward and rollout diversity.
-A frozen privileged teacher then provides on-policy supervision for these difficult samples, allowing the student policy and its failure distribution to evolve together across training rounds.
+A frozen privileged teacher provides on-policy supervision for difficult samples, allowing the student policy and its failure distribution to evolve together across training rounds.

 **Avg L2 improves from `0.6421 → 0.6023`** over standard GRPO, while severe long-error rollouts are reduced from **81 → 50** under G=4 evaluation.